Terms of Service

 C) Payment authorisation

-You authorise Porosi and its payment processors to charge your payment method for recurring fees, usage charges, add-ons, implementation fees, taxes, and other amounts due.
-You must keep payment information valid and promptly update failed or expired payment methods.
+You authorise Porosi and its payment processors to collect recurring fees, usage charges, add-ons, implementation fees, taxes and other agreed amounts from the payment method or mandate you provide.
+Keep payment information valid and replace a failed or expired method promptly.

 D) Taxes